Skip to content

 Time to Deploy 16–26 weeks 4–8 weeks Ethernet

-Juniper Networks research documents that Ethernet with RoCE delivers 55% TCO savings over three years versus InfiniBand networks, including hardware, software, operations, and deployment costs.
-Meta's successful deployment of Ethernet for 24,000+ H100 GPU AI training clusters demonstrates that properly tuned Ethernet RoCEv2 is production-ready at hyperscale.
-For Tier 2 and Tier 3 data centers, the recommendation is Ethernet 800G with RoCEv2 — optimal balance of performance, cost, and deployment speed, with a multi-vendor ecosystem that provides supply chain flexibility and competitive pricing InfiniBand cannot match.
+Juniper Networks research documents that Ethernet with RoCE delivers 55% TCO savings over three years versus InfiniBand networks.
+For Tier 2 and Tier 3 data centers, the recommendation is Ethernet 800G with RoCEv2 — optimal balance of performance, cost, and deployment speed, with a multi-vendor ecosystem that provides supply chain flexibility InfiniBand cannot match.
+Detailed comparison: InfiniBand vs Ethernet for AI Clusters.

 800G infrastructure generates substantially more heat than equivalent 400G deployments, and thermal planning that works adequately for 400G will fail for 800G at the same port density.
-This is not a marginal difference — it is a design-critical constraint that must be addressed in infrastructure planning before deployment begins, not after thermal alarms appear in production.
+For a complete thermal and power planning methodology, see our dedicated 800G Thermal and Power Planning Guide.

 Power Budget Per 800G Port

 The complete power footprint of a single 800G port includes three components.
 The 800G OSFP module itself consumes 12–20W depending on reach variant and whether DSP or LPO technology is used.
 The switch ASIC allocates approximately 8–10W per port for signal processing and forwarding.
-Cooling overhead — the additional power required by fans and cooling infrastructure to manage the thermal load — adds 5–7W per port.
+Cooling overhead adds 5–7W per port.
 Total power per 800G port in production ranges from 25 to 37W, and this must be the basis for rack PDU sizing, cooling capacity planning, and PUE impact assessment.

 Scale Total Power Cooling Requirement Cooling Strategy